 Temporary Blocking of Red Notice

-When a Red Notice creates an immediate risk — such as imminent extradition or detention — the Commission for the Control of INTERPOL’s Files (CCF) may order a temporary blocking of the data.
+When a Red Notice creates an immediate risk (detention, arrest, imminent extradition), the CCF may order temporary blocking under Article 37.

 When Provisional Measures May Be Granted